-The BDR (Intera 2012) indicates that during mine area surveys, two locations within the proposed mine area boundary appeared to meet wetland conditions as defined by the Clean Water Act (i.e., dominance byhydrophytic vegetation, hydric soils, and wetland hydrology).
+The BDR (Intera 2012) indicates that during mine area surveys, two locations within the proposed mine area boundary appeared to meet wetland conditions as defined by the Clean Water Act (i.e., dominance by hydrophytic vegetation, hydric soils, and wetland hydrology).
 One of these areas is a small cattail wetland adjacent to the pit lake.
-The second wetland area, a patch dominated by Goodding's Willow, is estimated to be 1.5 acres in size.
-It is located within the mine at the bottom of Grayback Arroyo just below the culvert where the pit access road crosses Grayback Arroyo.
+However, based on discussions with the USACE, this area is not considered jurisdictional because there was no significant connection to a jurisdictional, navigable waterway.
+The second area is a small patch that may meet the general wetland criteria that is dominated by Goodding's Willow, is estimated to be 0.5 to 1.5 acres in size.
+It is located within the mine site in Grayback Arroyo just east of the easternmost land bridge is located where the pit access road crosses Grayback Arroyo.
 Seep willow (Baccharis salicifolia) also occurs here (BLM 2015 DEIS, Section 3.11.1.1, pg 3-145).
+No formal wetland delineation has been completed for either of these locations.

-Hydric soils of the small cattail wetland adjacent to the pit lake will be removed at the outset of operations since pumping of the pit lake will be necessary prior to mining and continuously throughout the life of the mine.
-This small wetland will be mined out when the pit is deepened so no surface soils will remain.
-As discussed in Appendix E, this small wetland will be replaced with the addition of two small water retention basins east of EWRSP-1.
-The second wetland area near the main mine entrance will not be affected by drawdown associated with activities at Copper Flat because it will be outside of the drawdown area.
+Hydric soils of the first area, the small cattail area adjacent to the pit lake, will be removed at the outset of operations since pumping of the pit lake will be necessary prior to mining and continuously throughout the life of the mine.
+This area will be mined out when the pit is deepened so no surface soils will remain.

+The second area, in Grayback Arroyo, will not be affected by drawdown associated with activities at Copper Flat because it will be outside of the drawdown area.
 This area overlies the andesite bedrock of the Animas Uplift.
 As a result, there is no aquifer underlying the surface (BLM DEIS, November 2015, Section 3.8.2.1.1, page 3-110).

 Engineering designs provided in the Reclamation and Closure Plan have set a minimum 50-foot set-back from Grayback Arroyo for the final reclamation footprints for GMSP-2, GMSP-3, WRSP-2, and WRSP-3 footprints and a 25-foot set-back for EWRSP-1.
-Riparian areas delineated at the plant area will not be disturbed and the land bridge will remain which will be protective of the Gooding's Willow community in Grayback Arroyo east of the mine entrance.
+Riparian areas delineated at the plant area will not be disturbed.
+Removal of the land bridges will be conducted as described in the Reclamation Plan (Appendix E) in a manner protective of the Gooding's Willow community in Grayback Arroyo.